ivanob/paintshop/README.md

 # scala-paintshop

 This is a sbt project written in Scala.
-It is possible to run it directly from command-line
+It can be directly executed from command-line
 ```
 sbt "run assets/input1.txt"
 ```